Find answers to your questions on Schroders and the Real Return (Managed Fund) ASX: GROW here.

 Who do I contact for more information?

-You can contact Link Market Services on 1300 180 103 for all queries regarding your holding in GROW.
+You can contact Link Market Services on 1300 180 103 for all queries regarding your holding in the Schroder Real Return (Managed Fund).

-For more information on Schroders or the investment opportunity in GROW, you should contact your financial advisor or stockbroker.
+For more information on Schroders or the investment opportunity in the Schroder Real Return (Managed Fund), you should contact your financial advisor or stockbroker.